Cornelius P. Rhoads: Publicity and investigations

 At the end of December, Rhoads' former lab technician Luis Baldoni resigned; he later testified that he feared for his safety.
 In January 1932 he gave the Rhoads letter to Pedro Albizu Campos, president of the Puerto Rican Nationalist Party.
 Albizu Campos sought publicity about the incident, sending copies of the letter to the League of Nations, the Pan American Union, the American Civil Liberties Union, newspapers, embassies, and the Vatican.

 In addition to distributing the letter to the media, Albizu wrote his own, charging that Rhoads was part of a US plot to exterminate Puerto Ricans.
 He linked the letter to other complaints about American imperialism, saying that the US governors in Puerto Rico encouraged labor emigration rather than improving employment, and promoted birth control, which was offensive to the majority Catholic residents.
-Later that year Governor Beverley struggled with a greater political crisis than the Rhoads letter over his own remarks encouraging birth control use on the island.
-Residents were outraged and he was removed from office.

 A photograph of the Rhoads' letter was published on January 27, 1932 in La Democracia, the Unionist newspaper of Antonio Rafael Barceló, with a translation in Spanish of the entire letter.
 It did not support Albizu Campos' theory of a US conspiracy against Puerto Rico.
 On February 13, El Mundo published the entire letter, in both Spanish and English.

 The Rhoads' letter created one of the first crises for James R. Beverley, newly appointed as the acting Governor of Puerto Rico.
 He said the letter was a "confession of murder" and "a libel against the people of Puerto Rico", and ordered an investigation, one of his first acts.
 Beverley said of Rhoads that "he was just a damned fool, ... a good doctor, but not very strong mentally on anything else."
 Rhoads, already back in New York, released an official response to the media and the governor.
 He insisted that he was joking in his letter, which was intended to be confidential, calling it a "fantastic and playful composition written entirely for my own diversion and intended as a parody on supposed attitudes of some American minds in Porto Rico," explaining that nothing "was ever intended to mean other than the opposite of what was stated."
 Rhoads offered to return to clear things up, but never did.
 The governor's inquiry concluded that Rhoads did not commit the acts included in his letter, nor any other crimes.
+Later that year, Governor Beverley struggled with a greater political crisis than the Rhoads letter over his own remarks encouraging birth control use on the island.
+Residents were outraged and he was removed from office.